Plumsail/documents-docs/source/flow/how-tos/documents/insert-images-into-DOCX-document.rst

 to the place where I need to insert the logo.

-To correctly insert the Logo to the invoice I convert the SharePoint action result in to base 64 code.
+To correctly insert the Logo to the invoice I convert the SharePoint action result into base 64 code.
 To achieve this we can use next expression

 .. code::